Aishwarya-rajj/Fall-Detection-System/README.md

 ## Conclusion

 This project demonstrates the potential of sensor-based fall detection systems in ensuring personal safety.
 By leveraging accelerometric data and user confirmation, *Guardian Angel* provides a scalable and adaptable solution for real-time fall detection.
 Future iterations will focus on mobile integration, advanced algorithms, and expanded use cases for wearable technology.

+## Contributing
+We welcome contributions to make *Guardian Angel* more robust and accessible.
+You can:
+- Report issues.
+- Suggest new features.
+- Submit pull requests.